-With the financial transition targeted for 2021 drawing near, financial services organizations are moving quickly to prepare themselves for a post-LIBOR world.
-Moreover, regulators are increasing their scrutiny of organizations’ preparations and focus areas.
-Participants will gain new insights on the approaching transition away from LIBOR, how regulators are preparing, and some of the lessons learned as organizations make their own preparations.
+Firms are continuing to prepare for a post-LIBOR world as the financial transition approaches in 2021 and beyond.
+What are recent developments and effective practices that organizations should consider in their ongoing plans?
+Participants will gain insights on the approaching transition away from LIBOR, how regulators are preparing, and some of the lessons learned as organizations make their own preparations.

 The valuation of investments continues to be a focal point for fund managers, fund directors, and regulators alike.
 What procedures should be in place for proper oversight of the valuation process?
 Participants will examine insights from the results of Deloitte's 17th annual Fair Valuation Pricing Survey and compare their valuation processes with other firms'.

 Despite the rise of InsurTechs and emergence of other external disruptors, many insurers still struggle to initiate, manage, and implement innovations.
 How can carriers go beyond making incremental improvements to current systems, products, and business models?
 Participants will review results of Deloitte research and discover how carriers might better balance current operations with the need to accelerate innovation in the digital age.